Recently updated on July 1st, 2026 at 01:59 pm

 Evidence Type 5: Agreements Between the Parties (If Applicable)

-If the spouses have reached agreements regarding property division, spousal support, name changes, or other incidental matters, written agreements may be submitted to the court for approval.
-These agreements should clearly reflect mutual consent.
+If the spouses have reached agreements regarding community property division, spousal support, child custody, or other incidental matters, these written agreements may be submitted to the court.
+Such agreements must clearly reflect mutual consent and may be incorporated into the final judgment.

 Evidence Type 6: Service or Waiver of Service